Even if you stick to a healthy, natural diet, chances are you still eat processed foods.

 If you're looking to decrease the sugar in your diet, decreasing the ultra-processed foods you eat, even the ones that you wouldn't normally associate with sugar, can help you achieve your goal.

-A 2018 study conducted in France showed people who increased their daily intake of ultra-processed food by 10 percent increased their risk of developing overall cancer by 12 percent and breast cancer by 11 percent.
+The same authors published a 2018 study that found people who increased their daily intake of ultra-processed food by 10 percent increased their risk of developing overall cancer by 12 percent and breast cancer by 11 percent.
 While the study didn't identify the exact reason why ultra-processed foods causes a higher risk of cancer, researchers did have several theories.

 One theory is that the foods contain high levels of sodium, sugar and fat.
 Those ingredients have been linked to obesity, which can also lead to a greater risk of cancer.
 A second theory is that some ultra-processed foods contain certain additives that have carcinogenic properties.
 For instance, titanium dioxide is used as a whitening agent or in food packaging to improve food's texture.
 Studies have shown that the additive could cause lesions on the colon or gastrointestinal inflammation.